 It’s not precisely clear why this is.
 Generally, though, it appears that discomfort caused by temperature extremes can make it more difficult for people to control their behavior, causing them to harass others or discriminate against them more readily than they otherwise might.

-What These Findings Mean for Employers
+What These Findings Mean For Employers

 It’s the personal responsibility of all employees not to harass or discriminate against their coworkers.
 Just because the heat has made someone feel uncomfortable doesn’t mean they get a free pass to misbehave in the workplace.